GlobalDataBarometer/notion-backup/README.md

 This repo is a fork of the backup scripts for OpenOwnership's Notion workspace, updated to run for the Global Data Barometer.

-The code runs via a Github Action, which is scheduled to run at 4:05am every day, as well as whenever code is pushed to the repository.
+The code runs via a Github Action, which is scheduled to run daily, as well as whenever code is pushed to the repository.

+It now contains backup routines for

+* Notion
+* The survey tool Postgres database
 ## Running the code locally

 The code to run the backup lives in /notion/export_notion.py.
 To run it: